GameBakLeVrai/FishEye-Website/README.md

 - View and manage likes (80%)
     - In this step, you'll increment the likes on the photos photos, and list the likes of all the photographs for the bottom which represents all the likes of a photographer.

-        ● You can manage the total number of likes from your photographer Template.
+        ● You can manage the total number of likes from your photographer Template.<br/>
         ● Here, there's no need to save your likes: if you refresh the page, the likes don't need to be saved.

 - Create the sorting system (90%)